Alex080190/CodeWars/README.md

-# solutions tasks from CodeWars.com
+# Solutions tasks from CodeWars.com